reem2010/iti-graduation-project/README.md

 ## Project Status

-The Siraj Mental Health Platform is currently **Active** and under continuous development.
+The Siraj Mental Health Platform is currently deployed and under continuous development.
 We regularly deploy updates to improve functionality and user experience based on feedback from both therapists and patients.

 ## Contributing